martin-deploy-2/how-i-would-k8s/README.md

 ### For Applications

-Real men commit on the `main` branch directly.
+[Real [men] commit on the `main` branch](https://www.youtube.com/watch?v=hL1OZfgoZGk) directly.
 This is virile and removes the need for a branching model and the associated headaches.
-The downside of this non-model appears when one developer gets stuck on a feature: they get stuck on `main`, there is no build anymore, nada.
+The downside of this non-model appears when one developer gets stuck on a feature: they get stuck on `main`, there is no build anymore, they stick everybody else with them.

 The conservative rest of the population will appreciate the ability to buffer changes on `feature/*` branches before merging to `main`.